 Australian Visa Requirements and Hepatitis

-Living with a chronic health condition shouldn’t make you less eligible for a visa, but it can make things more difficult.
+Living with a chronic health condition like hepatitis shouldn’t make you less eligible for a Australian visa, but it can make things more difficult.
 This information aims to help as a starting point for people living with chronic viral hepatitis to understand some important procedures during the visa application process.

 Please note: This information has been sourced from the Australian Government Department of Home Affairs website.
 This factsheet does not replace migration legal advice.